Jamison Crowder Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 - Note: Crowder's stats vs. Buccaneers date back to 2016.

-- The Buccaneers have the NFL's 24th-ranked pass defense this season, surrendering 259.6 yards per game through the air.
+- This week Crowder will face the NFL's 24th-ranked pass defense (259.6 yards allowed per game).

-- The Buccaneers have given up 23 touchdowns through the air (1.5 per game).
-They are 16th in the NFL in that category.
+- The Buccaneers' defense is 16th in the league, giving up 1.5 passing touchdowns per game.

 Recent Performances

-- Crowder did not have a catch in last week's game against the Jaguars.

-- Crowder's over his last three outings stat line reveals eight catches for 59 yards.
-He put up 19.7 yards per game, and was targeted 14 times.
+- Crowder's stat line over his last three outings shows eight catches for 59 yards.
+He put up 19.7 receiving yards per game and was targeted 14 times.

 Crowder's New York Teammates